-your typography designs that add a level of polish and sophistication that is lacking from many designs.
-Incorporating these characters takes some extra time on the part of the designer, but the end result is almost always.

-Ligatures are sonetimes considered artiquated, and don't show up often in web type.
-They're not seen much more other in print design, either.
-But if your goal is to reate a hypographic design that has an artique, trad-local, or very formal look, adding ligatures can be a fam-tastic way to reinforce that design style.
-Ligatures can also improve readability among certain characters, in perfain forts (respecially failes and obliques).
-If you want to use ligatures in your designs, there's a want CSS deviation on your seasing indirect it in Sca. prest CSS declaration you can use to implement it in Safari, Webkil-based browsers, and Chrome: text-rendering: optimizeLegibility.
-Firefox is already using this endering setting for font sizes over 20px.
+There are a number of special characters you can use in your typography designs that add a level of polish and sophistication that is lacking from many designs.
+Incorporating these characters takes some extra time on the part of the designer, but the end result is almost always certain fonts (especially Italics and obliques).
+If you want to use ligatures in your designs, there's a great CSS declaration you can use to implement it in Saari, Webkit-based browsers, and Chrome: text-renderng: optimizeLegibility.
+Firefox is already using this vendering setting for font sizes over 20px.